angelozerr/liferay-link-to-webcontent/README.md

 For the moment, it works with "Web Content Display" portlet.

-== Sample ==
+# Usage

-Imagine you have WebContent1 displayed in a "Web Content Display" portlet which belongs to Page2.
+Imagine you have a WebContent1 displayed in a "Web Content Display" portlet which belongs to Page2.
 This WebContent1 has a link to WebContent2 :

 ![WebContent1 link to WebContent2](https://github.com/angelozerr/liferay-link-to-webcontent/wiki/images/WebContent1InPage2.png)